Shivam4747/MAC_ADDRESS-MODIFER/README.md

 ## Pre-Requisites

-- As this script is implemented using some Modules of Python requiring higher version of Python Interpreter, hence **Python 2.7.18** or higher
+- As this script is implemented using some Modules of Python requiring higher version of Python Interpreter, hence **Python 2.7.18** or higher is Required!
 - Operating System must be **Only** Linux(Any Distro!)

    > Script will be updated soon to support MS Windows too!